philwilliammee/tool-bot/tools/README.md

 # AI Tool Registry

-A modular system for creating and managing tools that can be used by AI models via Bedrock.
+A modular system for creating and managing tools that can be used by AI models.
 This system provides both client-side and server-side implementations with standardized interfaces.

 ## Structure